 All Saints’ is a mediaeval church with parts dating from the 13th century.
 The main features of the body of the Church are the beautiful reredos, depicting The Last Supper, and the fine Jacobean pulpit with its intricate carvings.
 The Tower has a peal of 8 bells that are regularly rung before Services.

-The Memorial Chapel in addition to listing the names of those who fell in the two World Wars carries a plaque commemorating Christopher Cox V.C. whose grave is in the Churchyard.
+The Lady Chapel in addition to listing the names of those who fell in the two World Wars carries a plaque commemorating Christopher Cox V.C. whose grave is in the Churchyard.

 Historical tours of the church are available on request – please email email@example.com for details.